raspberrypilearning/party-pinata/en/step_5.md

 --- task ---

-At the moment, the **Treat** clones will appear behind the **Piñata** sprite, but treats should fall from the piñata to a random position.
+At the moment, the **Treats** clones will appear behind the **Piñata** sprite, but treats should fall from the piñata to a random position.

 Add code to make the cloned **Treats** sprites `glide`{:class="block3motion"} to a random position: